bssw-tutorial/bssw-tutorial.github.io/index.md

 ## Past Tutorials

 See the IDEAS Productivity [Events](https://ideas-productivity.org/events/) page for past tutorials (as well as other IDEAS events, which may also be of interest).
+For most past tutorials, the presentation slides have been archived and are linked from the Events page.

 ## Acknowledgements